tinkerbell/hook/README.md

 1. Build the required docker images using `docker buildx`.
 2. It will use `linuxkit build` to prepare the init ramdisk and the kernel.
-3. It will convert the init ramkdisk in the right format that iPXE can boot
-4. It will create a `tar.gz` archive in the root of the project containing all the files in the proper format, ready to be served via Tinkerbell.
+3. It will create a `tar.gz` archive in the root of the project containing all the files in the proper format, ready to be served via boots.

 ## Build for local testing (only the local architecture)